GhostWording/gw-config-apis/data/bot/sequences/experiments/Victor/SequencesHistory.md

 ### 1. Define and write feedback sequences

-Let's suppose you have a joke sequence called `SequenceWithFeedback` that actually ends with a leaf like that:
+Let's suppose you have a joke sequence called `MyCoffeJokeSequence` :
 ```
 {
   "Type": "Leaf",